basbaccarne/arduinoprotopie/README.md

 # Hybrid Prototyping Templates
-New tools increasingly allow us to rapidly design, prototype and test smart products in which different objects, screens etc interact in smart ways.
+New tools increasingly allow us to rapidly design, prototype and test smart products in which different objects, screens etc. interact in smart ways.
 This advances opportunities in rapid interactive prototyping ranging from wizard of Oz prototyping to independently running prototypes.
-This rapo covers some of the tools, scripts and workarounds I have been exploring.
+This repo covers some of the tools, scripts and workarounds I have been exploring.
+Have fun tinkering 🤓 Bas.

 ## Protopie ~ external environmments
-While [Protopie](https://www.protopie.io/) is a fantastic environment for rapid interactiond design (e.g. allowing more interactive flexibility compared to [Figma](https://www.figma.com/)), the free tier opportunities to coneect 'pies' to the outside world are limited to 3 min timeframes.
+While [Protopie](https://www.protopie.io/) is a fantastic environment for rapid interactiond design (e.g. allowing more interactive flexibility compared to [Figma](https://www.figma.com/)), the free tier opportunities to connect 'pies' to the outside world are limited to 3 min timeframes.
 The enterprise version is not very student-friendly, so I have been develping a couple of workarounds.

 ### node.js & selenium
 Tapping directly into the 'pie2pie' socket.io connections is shielded, but when you open protopie connect, a web version of the interface is running on http://localhost:9981/.
 This means we can access the data directly over the DOM using [Selemium](https://www.selenium.dev/).
 This approach opens a web browser and reads the data monitoring table on the right.Using the input field on the top, you can also enter information.